Politics of Small Places: Paul Noble + Patrick Geddes

 Casting a stark light on the existential consequences of global urbanisation in the 21st century and drawing attention to the languages and metabolic processes that determine the modern city, Geddes and Noble offer contrasting imaginaries of urbanised space.
 For Geddes, with his famous valley section diagrams, which was based on the landscape and livelihoods of Dundee, city life is irrevocably tied to the landscape it sits within.
 In Noble’s drawings this symbiotic relationship between nature and the urban is revoked.
 Blending craft with carnivalesque, Noble’s urban depictions juxtapose social conscience with an acute humour to draw a world that is both austere and decadent.

 As part of Cooper Summer Residency 2018, Noble will engage in a four-week written correspondence with Lorens Holm, Director of Geddes Institute for Urban Research at the University of Dundee.
 This will culminate in a public event at the exhibition preview on 13 September.
-Featuring Noble, Holm and experts in human ecology and cultural geography, the event will explore current debates on urbanisation alongside ideas of social and environmental justice.
+Featuring Noble, Holm and Dr. Louise Reid, researcher in Sustainable Development and Geography at the University of St Andrews, the event will explore current debates on urbanisation alongside ideas of social and environmental justice.

 The In Converstation is free.
 Tickets available via Eventbrite.